Makktu/Scrollium/README.md

 ## 29 Jan 2025

 Worked on the auto-scroll logic, 95% of the way there now.
 Just need to work on how (or if) to allow for the user to 'fling' the text up/down and intertially scroll.
-This is an intuitive part of reading long content on phones so it *will* have to be implemented
+This is an intuitive part of reading long content on phones so it _will_ have to be implemented

 ## 2 Feb 2025

 Big trouble with epubs and so on - this app works best with plain text, or Markdown, or HTML - one of them.
 Need to think whether to plough through the epubs and get the text out of them or just do something else.
 Or abandon the project.

+## 13 Feb 2025

+Resuming this more for practice than anything else.
+Will see how it develops.
+Added ability to paste in content from system clipboard, via the new 'Load New' screen.
+All very messy and provisional for now, but the important thing is to get it working for now.